Slade Wilson

 Lots of tactical gear.

-You name it; smoke grenades, ear pieces, stun grenades, proximity bombs, scopes and guns and bullets until his pockets were full, and even then, by the end of a mission in Asia or the Middle East or Europe, he'd need restocked all over again.
+You name it: smoke grenades, ear pieces, stun grenades, proximity bombs, scopes, guns, bullets, all until his pockets were full, and even then, by the end of a mission in Asia or the Middle East or Europe, he needed restocked all over again.

 Those damn pockets were never full enough, were they?

-In the military it had been easy.
-Supplies had been was thrust into his hands faster than he could use it, as good old Uncle Sam spared no expensive to his special ops boys overseas.
+In the military, it had been easy.
+Supplies had been thrust into his hands faster than he could use them, good old Uncle Sam spared no expense for his special ops boys overseas.
 It hadn't been a worry for him, where his next machine gun was coming from.
-He just got it.
+It just got thrust into his hand.

-He heard about you through whispers, murmured conversations in back alleys or in the shadowy parts of bars.
-A genius inventor, albeit a little eccentric, but a builder of just the kinds of things he needed; guns, bombs, rivaling the military's own, with just the discretion Deathstroke always counted on.
+He heard about you through whispers, murmured conversations in back alleys and in the shadowy part of bars.
+A genius inventor, albeit a little eccentric, but a builder of just the kinds of things he needed; rivaling the military's own, with just the discretion Deathstroke always counted on.

 "There you are."
 He slammed his staff on your table, knocking aside whatever else you had tinkered with.
 You were like a squirrel, almost.
 Always fidgeting with something, surrounded by your nuts and bolts.
 "I need a repair, Squirrel.
 It's jammed."
 He was past any formalities between the two of you.
-He'd make it your while, he always did.
-"Looks like a bomb went off in here," he reminded dully, leaning back on the heels of his boots.
+He'd make it worth your while, he always did, and he knew you knew it.
+"Looks like a bomb went off in here," he noted dully, leaning back on the heels of his boots.